zhchbin/zhchbin.github.io/source/_posts/2017/08/30-Uber-XSS-via-Cookie.md

 tags: ["安全", "XSS", "BBP"]
 ---

-This write up is about part of my last XSS report to Uber@hackerone.
+This write up is about part of my latest XSS report to Uber@hackerone.
 Sorry for my poor English first of all, I will try my best to explain this XSS problem throughly.

 ## JSONP Request